ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 This header parameter allows for a single time-stamp token or multiple time-stamp tokens to be carried in the message.
 If a single time-stamp token is conveyed, it is placed in a CBOR byte string.
 If multiple time-stamp tokens are conveyed, a CBOR array of byte strings is used, with each time-stamp token being in its own byte string.

-Given that time-stamp tokens in this context are similar to a countersignature {{-countersign}}, the header parameter can is included in the unprotected header of a COSE envelope.
+Given that time-stamp tokens in this context are similar to a countersignature {{-countersign}}, the header parameter is included in the unprotected header of a COSE envelope.

 When sending a request to an RFC 3161 Time Stamping Authority (TSA, see {{-TSA}}) to obtain a time-stamp token, then the so-called message imprint of the request MUST be the hash of the bytes within the bstr of the signature field of the COSE structure to be time-stamped.
 The hash algorithm does not have to match the algorithm used for signing the COSE message.